Posted on 04/20/2021 at 07:38 AM by The Biker Lawyers

 Smart individuals would be into this idea, but you’d have to find enough of them to make up your user base, and in the meantime, any cases that come from the current users will have to be litigated for $10/month instead of the usual ⅓ contingency fee.

-This area is possible to use a subscription based legal service (SBLS) but it seems incredibly unlikely given that your entire hypothetical business model revolves around selling insurance against insurance companies.
+In this area, it is possible to use a subscription-based legal service (SBLS) but it seems incredibly unlikely given that your entire hypothetical business model revolves around selling insurance against insurance companies.

 There isn’t a path into subscription-based legal services that makes sense at this time.
 Each area has its fair share of issues, differing though they may be, and while funding a law firm with an insurance-like approach is an intriguing notion, there are clear issues that cannot be avoided.